-This is the ninth year that the West Castle Wetlands Weed Pull has taken place!
+This is the tenth year that the West Castle Wetlands Weed Pull has taken place!
 Invasive species such as thistle, toad flax, and ox eye daisy have been visibly reduced as a result of our efforts.
 Continued management will prevent their spread throughout the wetland and into neighboring ecosystems.

 Types of Volunteer Work Available